zonemaster/zonemaster/docs/public/specifications/test-zones/Consistency-TP/consistency05.md

   * "subdomain.addresses-match-7.consistency05.xa" is delegated to the same ns1 and ns2.
   * ns1 and ns2 are defined with address records in the "subdomain" zone.

+### ADDRESSES-MATCH-8
+It is much like ADDRESSES-MATCH-2, a "happy path".
+All NS are out-of-bailiwick.
+The child is a few steps below and one of the servers of the parent zone also host a root zone with wildcard address records, but that should be irrelevant.

+* Zone: child.a.b.addresses-match-8.consistency05.xa
+  * "addresses-match-8.consistency05.xa" is the parent zone.
+    * ns3, ns4 and ns39 are out-of-bailiwick under the xb tree.
+    * ns3 is "ns3.addresses-match-8.consistency05.xb"
+    * ns4 is "ns4.addresses-match-8.consistency05.xb"
+    * ns39 is "ns39.addresses-match-8.consistency05.xb"
+  * Delegation is without glue.
+  * The child zone has no address records for the NS names
+  * The child zone is on different servers:
+    * ns41 and ns42 are out-of-bailiwick under the xb tree.
+    * ns41 is "ns41.child.a.b.addresses-match-8.consistency05.xb"
+    * ns42 is "ns42.child.a.b.addresses-match-8.consistency05.xb"
+  * The "consistency05.xb" zone has a full set of the address records for all NS
+  * ns39 happens to also host a root zone with wildcard records for "*.xa" and "*.xb"
+    * The root zone should be irrelevant to Zonemaster.

+### ADDRESSES-MATCH-9
+It is very much like ADDRESSES-MATCH-8.
+Child is directly under parent.

+* Zone: child.addresses-match-9.consistency05.xa
+  * "addresses-match-9.consistency05.xa" is the parent zone.
+    * ns3, ns4 and ns39 are out-of-bailiwick under the xb tree.
+    * ns3 is "ns3.addresses-match-9.consistency05.xb"
+    * ns4 is "ns4.addresses-match-9.consistency05.xb"
+    * ns39 is "ns39.addresses-match-9.consistency05.xb"
+  * Delegation is without glue.
+  * The child zone has no address records for the NS names
+  * The child zone is on different servers:
+    * ns41 and ns42 are out-of-bailiwick under the xb tree.
+    * ns41 is "ns41.child.addresses-match-9.consistency05.xb"
+    * ns42 is "ns42.child.addresses-match-9.consistency05.xb"
+  * The "consistency05.xb" zone has a full set of the address records for all NS
+  * ns39 happens to also host a root zone with wildcard records for "*.xa" and "*.xb"
+    * The root zone should be irrelevant to Zonemaster.

 ### ADDR-MATCH-DEL-UNDEL-1
 Also the "happy path".
 But there is an undelegated zone to be tested.